ignite/cli/docs/configure/reference.md

 ## `genesis`

 Use to overwrite values in `genesis.json` in the data directory to test different values in development environments.
-See [Genesis Parameters](./genesis.md).
+See [Genesis Overwrites for Development](https://docs.starport.network/configure/genesis.html).